daedaleanai/exp-bminator2/doc/ddln-bminator2-ICD.md

 Packet Format

-The CRC is computed with the xmodem polynomial 0x1021, initial value 0, no reflection or xoring.
+The CRC is computed with the xmodem polynomial 0x1021, initial value 0, no reflection or xoring, and appended MSB first (big-endian).

 #### Message Format